 Cancers caused by HPV –

 - In females – Certain types of HPV can linger on a woman’s cervix and cause cell changes.
 These changes can lead to cervical cancer over time, if left untreated.
-Less common but serious cancers include: cancers of the vulva, vagina and/or oropharynx (back of throat including base of tongue and tonsils).
+Less common but serious cancers include: cancer of the vulva, vaginal cancer and/or cancer of the oropharynx (back of throat including base of tongue and tonsils).

 How can I lower my chance of getting HPV?

 - The HPV vaccine may protect males and females against the four most common types of the disease that can lead to genital warts and cancer.
-The risks and benefits should be discussed with your healthcare provider.
+The risks and benefits of the vaccine should be discussed with your healthcare provider.